Managing Seasonal Shedding in Dogs

 An expert grooming guide by Cindra Grooming Products

-- Fall: lighter summer coat sheds to make room for insulating coat
+- Fall: the lighter summer coat sheds to make room for insulation

 - double-coated breeds